ben-n-fuller/industrial-stats/README.md

 The notebooks and code in this repo can be run through VS Code or in Jupyter Lab.

 ## Install Julia
-It is recommended to use `juliaup` to manage Julia installation and versioning.
+If Julia is not already installed, `juliaup` can be very useful for installing and managing Julia versions.
 Instructions for different platforms are available in the [official repo](https://github.com/JuliaLang/juliaup).

 Once installed, activate the local package environment in the root directory: